uriahsanders/NOHTML/README.md

 Option to use objects instead of function arguments for most methods,

-support for both classes and id's
+support for both classes and id's,

+support for more HTML (ul's, tables, etc.)